-- Absentee voting: All registered voters can request a no-excuse absentee ballot and vote from home in the November general election, but you’ll need a witness signature to submit your ballot.
+- Absentee voting: All registered voters can request a no-excuse absentee ballot and vote from home, but you’ll need a witness signature before you submit your ballot.

 Court rulings have changed absentee voting procedures, including a decision by the state Supreme Court prohibiting the use of drop boxes.
 Two other court orders confirmed the right of voters with disabilities to get help returning their absentee ballots and banned municipal clerks from fixing missing or incomplete addresses on return envelopes.
 Also, Wisconsin's redistricting plan has redrawn certain legislative districts, which could affect which candidates appear on your ballot.